JoshCheek/atom-seeing-is-believing/README.md

 **rbenv** You might need to set it to `/Users/YOUR_USERNAME/.rbenv/shims` I'm not sure.

+**chruby** If you used the wrapper above, you don't need to do anything here.
-**chruby** run `env | grep PATH` and set it to whatever you think was added by chruby.
+Otherwise, run `env | grep PATH` and set it to whatever you think was added by chruby.
-You can look at [my example](https://github.com/JoshCheek/atom-seeing-is-believing/blob/d271293ee62deb3f7748ce2fa5343b1efc4a50de/lib/seeing-is-believing.coffee#L54-65) to see what I wound up adding:
+You can look at [my example](https://github.com/JoshCheek/atom-seeing-is-believing/blob/d271293ee62deb3f7748ce2fa5343b1efc4a50de/lib/seeing-is-believing.coffee#L54-65) to see what I wound up adding.

 flags
 -----

-You can get a full list of flags by running `seeing_is_believing --help`
+You can get a full list of flags by running `seeing_is_believing --help` The most common and useful ones are going to be:

+* "--alignment-strategy" (I recommend "chunk")
+* "--number-of-captures" (say you have a line that executes in a loop, 1 million times, you don't want to record all 1 million of those invocations, because it's too much information, it would eat up your memory, maybe start paging, and just generally take a really long time to execute)
+* '--line-length' (how much output to show, use this to keep it from affecting editor performance or getting too spammy)
+* '--timeout' (say you accidentally have an infinite loop... don't want to wait around forever!)

 Troubleshooting